 - They are record of what is important to someone and how best to support them.

 Education Health and Care Plans / EHC Plans / EHC

 At the annual review in the year prior to the young person leaving school, it will be important to discuss whether they need to continue their education to prepare them for their adult lives.
 If continuing in education is thought to be beneficial, the young person will be able to express a preference for a course and college they wish to attend.

 Their views will be very carefully considered and where possible/appropriate a college placement will be arranged.

-For young people who will require a high level of Support their Connexions worker will help them to draw up their Education Health and Care Plan as part of preparing for adulthood.
-For young people who require a lower level of support, their Connexions worker will help to draw – up a document called an SEN Support Plan, which will detail the support, they require at college.
+For young people who will require a high level of Support will have an Education Health and Care Plan (EHCP) as part of preparing for adulthood.
+For young people who require a lower level of support, they will have an SEN Support Plan which will detail the support they require at college.